dentarg/auth0-blog/_posts/2017-09-20-serverless-framework-and-auth0-webtasks-hop-on-the-bullet-train.markdown

 ## Hello Webtasks
 ### Create a new service
-Now that Auth0 Webtasks is configured, you can go create your first service using the new `webtask-nodejs` template.
+Now that Auth0 Webtasks is configured, you can create your first service using the new `webtask-nodejs` template.

 ```
 $ serverless create --template webtasks-nodejs --path my-service